bhontz/ThunkableIdeaExchange/README.md

 which you can import from this same screen if you'd prefer.

-Link the Firebase application to your Thunkable app by copying the Firebase API and Database URL keys into your app as explained within the link provided above.
-If you are having trouble identifying the Database URL, note that it is displayed immediately above the Firebase Console's Realtime Database Data editor.
+Link the Firebase application to your Thunkable app by copying the Firebase API and Database URL keys into your Thunkable app as explained within the link provided above.
+If you are having trouble identifying the Database URL, note that it is displayed at the top of the Firebase Console's Realtime Database Data screen.

 You should now be able to replicate this project's scnLogin Design and Blocks within your Thunkable app, and by doing so, add your own users to your